jotd666/mspacman500/README.md

 - ghosts in pen bounce slightly too fast in high levels
 - a few pixels of mspacman left in very rare occasions
+- fire to skip intermission sequences
+- tearing in "junior" intermission sequences on slow machines.
+Maybe use blitter to clear planes!! or use double buffering

 ABOUT ACTS:

  The intermissions have been changed to "Acts".
 The first one shows how Pac-Man and Ms. Pac-Man first meet,